Troubleshoot guide: Azure Monitor Application Insights for Java

 Application Insights SDKs and agents send telemetry to be ingested as REST calls at our ingestion endpoints.
 To test connectivity from your web server or application host computer to the ingestion service endpoints, use raw REST clients from PowerShell or run curl commands.
 See Troubleshoot missing application telemetry in Azure Monitor Application Insights.

-If the connectivity issue is caused by the Application Insights Java agent, consider the following options:
+If the Application Insights Java agent causes the connectivity issue, consider the following options:

 If you see this entry, refer to Import SSL certificates to import a root certificate in the Java keystore.